Kajillionaire: Release

 The film had its world premiere at the Sundance Film Festival on January 25, 2020.
-Shortly after, A24 was announced to be in negotiations to acquire its distribution rights, but Focus Features acquired the U.S. rights, with Universal Pictures distributing it internationally.
+Shortly after, A24 was announced to be in negotiations to acquire its distribution rights, but Focus Features acquired worldwide rights, with its parent Universal Pictures distributing the film internationally.
 It was released in theaters on September 25, 2020, followed by video on demand on October 16, 2020.
 It was previously scheduled to be released on September 18, 2020, and June 19, 2020.